 Boom Sprayer Pesticide Application 5N1797

-The purpose of this minor award is to equip the learner with the knowledge, practical skill and competence to apply pesticides using a boom sprayer in accordance with safe practices.
+The purpose of this award is to equip the learner with the knowledge, skill, and competence to apply crop pesticides using a boom sprayer in accordance with recommended safe practice.

 2 days tutor led on non-consecutive days.
 Total course duration is 50 hours.
 Participants will engage in independent learning outside of the formal training supported by an FRST tutor.

 Participants must bring PPE - masks, overalls, gloves, safety boots and hi vis jacket on the second day of the course.
 All learning/notes material will be provided to you for the duration of the course and you will be registered for certification though our centre.

 Skills Demonstration - 60% (learner must achieve at least 40% in skills demo to pass)

 A good command of the English language and a good level of numeracy and literacy.
 Candidates must be over the age of 16.
 1 years experience operating tractors and sprayers is essential.
 An Application form must be completed and places are allocated on a first come first served basis.

 Participants applying for this award should hold a level 4 and / or have relevant life and work experience.